BANKEX/ico-token-contract-draft/README.md

 and copy-and-paste the contract code.
 Finally you need to provide the constructor arguments, you used in ABI encoding.
 To do that:
 1. Open the transaction that created the contract at Etherscan (by clicking the transaction in MetaMask) and copy-and-paste the data from the *Input Data* field to a text file.
-2. In Remix, go to the 'Compile' tab, make sure that the BankexCrowdsale contract is selected in the dropdown, click the 'Details' button, and copy-and-paste the data from the *BYTECODE* field to the text file.
+2. In Remix, go to the *Compile* tab, make sure that the BankexCrowdsale contract is selected in the dropdown, click the *Details* button, and copy-and-paste the data from the *BYTECODE* field to the text file.
 3. Notice that the first string is identical to the second with the exception of the last bytes.
 These bytes (the difference between the 2 strings) is the ABI-encoded arguments you need.

-Push 'Verify And Publish' and hopefully you are done!
+Push *Verify And Publish* and hopefully you are done!